 - It’s easier to get a home loan for a repossessed property as the bank selling the property would like to sell it off as soon as possible.
 This means speeding up the process through which home loans are approved.

 - There is usually no transfer duty on the property (depending on the auction terms), saving you a substantial amount of money.

-To start researching the repossessed property market in Cape Town, visit the websites of the four main banks (Absa, Nedbank, Standard Bank and FNB) and browse the Cape Town properties listed for sale.
+To start researching the repossessed houses in Cape Town, visit the websites of the four main banks (Absa, Nedbank, Standard Bank and FNB).
+And browse the lists of Cape Town bank repo houses for sale.

 If you are looking for a property in a particular area in Cape Town, you can refine your search according to those criteria.

-Approach repossessed property shopping with an open mind – properties are usually sold voetstoets (as is), and some may require some repair work, particularly if the owners were in too much debt to keep the house in a well-maintained condition.
+Approach repossessed property shopping with an open mind.
+Properties are usually sold voetstoets (as is).
+Therefore some may require repair work.
+Particularly if the owners were in too much debt to keep the house in good condition.

-Even if you are looking for a more upmarket property, don’t rule out repossessions, as it’s not only lower and middle-income people that find themselves in debt.
-You would be surprised as to how many upmarket houses in Cape Town are listed for sale.
+Even if you are looking for a more upmarket property, don’t rule out repossessions.
+Because it’s not only lower and middle-income people that find themselves in debt.
+You would be surprised as to how many upmarket repossessed houses in Cape Town are listed for sale.

 When putting up an offer for a property, aim low.
 Depending on how quickly the bank would like the property sold, your offer could be accepted.
 If it’s rejected, simply revise the price and try again.

-Houses today are expensive, with even a pokey little place in Clifton or Camps Bay reaching above the R10 million mark.
-For this reason, buying repossessed properties can save you a lot of money and decrease the bond payments you will have monthly.
+Houses today are expensive.
+With even a small home in Clifton or Camps Bay reaching above the R10 million mark.
+For this reason, buying repossessed properties can save you a lot of money.
+And decrease the monthly bond payments.